lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/2_Use_Deployment_manager_to_deploy_services.md

       - The Deployment Manager system will interpret each template recursively & inline the results within the configuration file

    - When you execute a deployment, each execution produces a manifest file.
 A manifest provides three views of a deployment:
-      - The initial configuration
+      - Initial configuration
-      - The fully-evaluated configuration after all templates and imports have been expanded
+      - Fully-evaluated configuration after all templates and imports have been expanded
-      - The layout of the deployment, which describes all the resources for the deployment in a hierarchical structure.
+      - Layout of the deployment, which describes all the resources for the deployment in a hierarchical structure.

 The relationship between GCP deployment file types is shown in the diagram below [![deployment-gcp](/images/deployment-gcp.png)]()